microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-2-enhance-agent.md

     `Create a new repair titled "360 camera issue" and assign it to me.`

-- The confirmation dialog if you notice has more metadata that what you sent.
+- The confirmation dialog if you notice has more metadata that what you sent, thanks to updated instructions.

 <img width="994" height="593" alt="confirm" src="https://github.com/user-attachments/assets/f570f9fd-fa85-4ab1-9c3d-f9baf993dc95" />